deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 From the jumphost you can connect to each of your VMs which has an attached floating ip address.

+On some OS the ssh-agent is not running by default (like on MacOS), so you have to start the agent before.
+You then can use the ssh-agent to forward the ssh key to the target host.
+First, check that the ssh-agent is running:

+    eval `ssh-agent -s`
+    Agent pid 14655

+Then, check that your key is known by the agent (in this case, it has none):

+    ssh-add -l
+    The agent has no identities.

+Add your ssh key to the ssh-agent:

+    ssh-add YOUR-SSH-KEY-FILE

+If your key is protected by a passphrase, you will have to enter it now:

+    Enter passphrase for YOUR-SSH-KEY-FILE:
+    Identity added: YOUR-SSH-KEY-FILE (YOUR-SSH-KEY-FILE)

 #### Windows-based host
 If you want to connect from a Windows-based system you can use Putty (http://www.putty.org/) to connect to the jumphost and your virtual machines.